 Selling your home can be an exciting time.

-You may pocket a significant amount of cash, but the costs of selling a house will eat into those proceeds.
+You may pocket a significant amount of cash, but the costs of selling a house will eat into your profit.

-So how much does it actually cost to sell your home?
+So how much does it cost to sell your home?

-Really it depends how you go about doing it, but here are some expenses you can expect to pay when selling a house.
+It depends on how you go about doing it, but here are some expenses you can expect to pay when selling a house.

 Rate Search: Compare Mortgage Rates and Offers

-Any money going into escrow has a fee that is usually split between the buyer and seller.
+Any money going into escrow has a fee that’s split between the buyer and seller.
 Besides escrow expenses, you may have to pay a pro-rated amount of your property taxes and HOA fees.

 An experienced real estate agent can help you negotiate the best deal on your behalf, keeping as much money in your pocket as possible.

 Staging a home is when you have a company put furniture inside the home.
 Staging a home before selling it has been proven to help sell a home faster.
-It makes the home appear larger and gives each room a purpose, buyers are able to see how good the home will look with furniture in it.
+It makes the home appear larger and gives each room a purpose; buyers can see how good the home will look with furniture in it.

 5. Transfer Tax- U.S. Average $750